Clixxzydev/Ember-Backend/README.md

 Extra Step,
 If you wanna remove all traces of ember ingame.
 Edit the DefaultGame.ini, and replace all the text containing ember, and either replace it or remove it

+## Bugs

+If you notice any issues with the backend, please make a new issue.

 Currently Only Devs are [Clixxzy](https://github.com/Clixxzydev) and [Swayzy](https://github.com/SwayzyFN)